kohshi54/CPPMODULE/README.md

         DogAndCat dc;
     }
     ```
-    * By adding virual, creating ambiguous Animal instance can be avoided.
+    * By adding 'virtual', only one set of 'Animal' methods and attributes will be created, which avoids the creation of an ambiguous 'Animal' instance.

 ## CPP04 ~ Subtype polymorphism, abstract classes, interfaces ~
 * What is polymorphism?\